Strengthening Defence and Veteran Couple Relationships through Relationship Education

 Current and ex-serving Australian Defence Force (ADF) members and their families experience unique challenges in navigating the ADF lifestyle, and the transition to civilian life.
 These challenges, including frequent postings and separations, can place strain on couple relationships making them more vulnerable to relationship distress and breakdown.

-Researchers investigated what relationship interventions currently exist and how they might be adapted to address the needs of current and ex-serving ADF members and their families.
+DVA commissioned the Australian Institute of Family Studies to investigate what relationship interventions currently exist and how they might be adapted to address the distinctive needs of current and ex-serving ADF members and their partners.
 This occurred through:

-• focus groups with current and ex-serving ADF couples to discuss their needs and how interventions could adapted to meet those needs.
+- focus groups with current and ex-serving ADF couples to discuss their needs and how interventions could be adapted to meet those needs.

 Future application